erwidman/chrome-based-voice-recognition-api/readme.md

->Hijacks chrome webkitSpeechRecognition for non web application | (more to come)
+>Hijacks chrome webkitSpeechRecognition for non web applications | (more to come)